 The Town Clerk conducts the Annual Census and maintains the voter lists.
 The Town Clerk is the Administrator for all Federal, State and Local elections.

 Want to become an Election Worker?
-Click HERE to find out more.
+Click HERE (PDF) to find out more.

 The Town Clerk’s office provides Notary services.
 Residents seeking Notary Services should call the Town Clerk’s office prior to their visit to ensure that the Notary is available.
 The current fee is $1 per signature.
 Notary Services are available during the normal business hours by appointment only.
 A valid, government-issued photo identification is required of any customer seeking Notary Service.
 The document(s) CANNOT already have been signed nor dated.
 All signers must be present at the time of notarizing.
 If you document requires a witness(s), they must accompany you.
 The Notary is stating they have witnessed the document being signed.
 Notary Service is not available for deed, mortgages, wills, living wills, living trusts, codicils or depositions.